Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Introduction

 Over the past two decades, non-Hermitian operators have emerged as a central concept in various areas of wave and quantum physics.
-In optics, mechanics, electrical circuits, acoustics, and related platforms, gain, loss, and nonreciprocal couplings are routinely engineered and described in terms of effective non-Hermitian Hamiltonians.
+In optics, mechanics, electrical circuits, acoustics, and related platforms, gain, loss, and nonreciprocal couplings are routinely engineered and described in terms of \revtwo{non-Hermitian Hamiltonians which are not only useful as reduced descriptions in resonance and postselected settings, but can also be realized operationally in experiments~\cite{Foroozani:2015jfz,Naghiloo:2019dqw}}.
 These systems have enabled the realization of parity-time (PT) symmetry, exceptional points (EPs), and non-Hermitian topological phases.
 They exhibit phenomena such as unidirectional transparency, coherent perfect absorption, anomalous bulk-boundary correspondence, and enhanced sensitivity near EPs~\cite{Ashida2020NonHermitian,Gong2018Topological,Yao2018EdgeStates}.
-In these largely finite-dimensional or few-mode settings, the use of non-Hermitian Hamiltonians as effective models is by now well established.
+In \revone{both few-mode and extended} settings, \revtwo{non-Hermitian Hamiltonians are by now well established as useful models of wave and quantum phenomena}.